 of your language and cultural proficiency after taking either the

-ITA Test or the language support check-in.
+ITA Test or attending the language support orientation.

 How long does it

 Some students can pass the ITA Test the first week that they are